Created for the Festival of Linghts of Lyon in 2016

-Red Elephant is an art installation in public urban space designed specifically by Bibi for the Fête des Lumières.
+Red Elephant is an art installation in public urban space designed by Bibi for the Fête des Lumières in Lyon.
 Visitors to the Festival of Lights will immediately recognize the components of this giant totem: indeed, the light object is composed of 592 recycled polyethylene containers.
 5 meters high, the thermoplastic Babar is a new visual hallucination.
 Yesterday, the world dreamed of pink elephants, nowadays they are red.
 Its green eyes invite the audience to come and visit it in its new habitat: the big zoo otherwise known as the city.
 Loyal to the concept that BIBI has developed since 1991, Red Elephant illustrates this blend of everyday plastic objects and light.
 Appropriation and modern urban myth, Red Elephant is a new addition to the luminous and contemporary bestiary to which the Fish Fountain and the Dragon King already belong.
 Red Elephant is a light object, a visual art installation and a toy sculpture.